Reference

 • managed_by_master

-Do not hide a master-managed contributor feature only by removing a link.
-The module state should explain whether the feature is plan-locked or platform-managed.
+Do not hide a feature only by removing a link.
+The module state should explain whether it is available, disabled, locked by plan, or managed by the platform.

 Capability Policy